Looking for car amplifiers?Start shopping

 - Set the receiver's fade control all the way to the rear speakers.

-- Again, turn the receiver's volume up to ¾ full and turn up the rear gain control of your amp until the music is as loud as you will ever possibly stand it.
+- Again, turn the receiver's volume up to ¾ full and turn up the rear gain control of your amp until the music distorts, then turn it down so it plays clean again.